dlux/osic-qe-status/_posts/2017-04-07-apr-7th-status-update.markdown

     </tr>
     <tr>
       <td>Cragsman - Upgrade Testing Tool</td>
       <td>Spec has been created for the Upgrade Testing tool.
 Currently working through the feedback we're getting on it.
-We renamed the tool to Cragsman - Sherpa. <a href="https://review.openstack.org/#/c/449295/">Sherpa/Upgrade test tool spec</a>.</td>
+We renamed the tool to Cragsman. <a href="https://review.openstack.org/#/c/449295/">Cragsman/Upgrade test tool spec</a>.</td>
       <td>None</td>
     </tr>
     <tr>